 - Click ‘Share’ to view all links for that Space.

-- Click the link accessibility toggle to disable all access to this Space; a disabled Space link will have a gray toggle.
+- Click the link accessibility toggle to disable all access to this Space; a disabled Space link will have a toggle option.
 Access can be immediately re-enabled by clicking the toggle again.

 Alternatively, you can disable individual files in a Space rather than the entire Space.
 For more details, check out our article on Managing Content In Spaces.